 C-PK-2 Compatible Commercial Recreation Facilities.
-Ensure that new visitor-serving and commercial development is compatible in architectural character, scale, and function with the character of the community in which it is located, including to preserve the integrity and special qualities of coastal
+Ensure that new visitor-serving and commercial development is compatible in architectural character, scale, and function with the character of the community in which it is located, including to preserve the integrity and special qualities of coastal villages in the Coastal Zone.
+Site and design visitor-serving and commercial development to minimize impacts on the environment and other uses in the area, and assure its conformance with LCP policies on natural resources, agriculture, visual quality, public access, and public services, among others.

 C-PK-3 Mixed Uses in the Coastal Village Commercial/Residential Zone.
 Continue to permit a mixture of residential and commercial uses in the C-VCR zoning district to maintain the established character of village commercial areas.

-Principal permitted use of the C-VCR zone shall be include commercial uses.
-In the village commercial core area, residential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
-Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a use permit where a finding can be made that the development maintains and/or enhances the established character of village commercial areas.
-Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained.
-[Adapted from Unit I Recreation and Visitor-Serving Facilities Policy 14, p.
-13]
+Within the mapped village commercial core area of the C-VCR zone Commercial shall be the principal permitted use and Residential shall be a permitted use.
+In this area Residential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing-side of the property.
+Residential uses on the ground floor of a new or existing structure on the road-facing side of the property shall only be allowed provided that the development maintains and/or enhances the established character of village commercial areas